 What are some of the typical reasons why patients called this winter?

 Patients often call because they have a medical symptom and they need a professional to help guide them to the appropriate care and provide them with reassurance.
 Our triage nurses handled about 58,205 phone calls from patients in the months of November 2015 to January 2016.
 Looking back at outpatient caller data for these two months, we found that the most common reasons for phone calls included:

 - Medication Question Call

 Figure 1 below shows what nurses told the caller patients to do.
 We had the same number of patients being sent to the ER as usual (in the 17% range).
 One big change from the previous data analysis in November 2015 is that we observed an increase in the number of patients sent to see a doctor in the next 24 to 48 hours.
 That is more likely because of the higher level of acuity in winter compared to other months.

 As these results demonstrate, even with the cold season, most patients who called a Triage Nurse line were able to be treated with home care.
-TriageLogic’s nurses were able to ensure that all caller patients receive standardized, high quality care.
+TriageLogic’s nurses were able to ensure that all caller patients receive standardized, high-quality care.
 Doctors were also able to provide continuity of care for their patients by reviewing the nurse triage notes and following up with patients if necessary.
-Patients received the peace of mind knowing that they had a triage nurses available 24/7 if they had any symptoms.
+Patients received the peace of mind knowing that they had a triage nurse available 24/7 if they had any symptoms.